BeyondCombustion/The-Book-fka-The-Consensus/No Longer In Production/MistVape/Impcognito/Using Tubo Firmware.md

 4. menu>interface>temp to set display to F or C
 5. Go to the menu and follow the steps below.

-  -Do each step in sequence, a fresh build may not work correctly if you don't proceed in sequence.
+  - Do each step in sequence, a fresh build may not work correctly if you don't proceed in sequence.

 a. menu>coil>manage set Ni Ti SS each to 0.
 b. menu>coil>tubo and set M1, M2 and M3 to 185